BlauBeereB/GettingAndCleaningDataProject/CodeBook.md

 # Format of the tidy data set

 The data set "tidySet" contains one row for each subject and each activity.
 There are 30 subjects (volunteers) and 6 activities (walking, walking upstairs, walking downstairs, sitting, standing, laying), which results in 180 rows.
-Each column contains the average over a measurement, and there are 68 measurements, i.e. 68 columns in the data set.
-The measurements are means and standard deviations of various original sensor signals which are described below.
+There are 2 columns for the activity and the subject plus 66 columns for the average measurements, i.e. 68 columns in the data set.
+The actual measurements are means and standard deviations of various original sensor signals which are described below.
+Their averages per activity and subject are taken and saved in the tidy data set.

 # Sensor signals